ivoa-std/MeasurementDM/work/toolkit_workflow.md

 * \<import\> nodes: the VODSL import operation does not allow for providing the URL information.
     * \<url\> URL does not include the base 'https://www.ivoa.net/xml/VODML/'
     * \<documentationURL\> value is not populated.
-* \<constraint\> nodes:
-    * open question here, the VODSL has the constraints in the text, but as comments.. and they are not transferred to the output vo-dml/xml file.

 ## Replace version controled copy at